andyeske/Airline-Data-Analysis-Tools/README.md

 <a name="back_to_top"></a>
 # MIT Airline Data Project

 Welcome to the revamped MIT Airline Data Project (ADP)!
-This open-source repository serves as a continuation of the original [MIT Airline Data Project](https://web.mit.edu/airlinedata/www/default.html) (which ended in 2021), and as such, contains three tools that can be used to compute similar airline industry metrics to those found in the original ADP.
-Each of the tools described below can support the analysis of the operational performance, as well as the visualization of market trends and route statistics, of [23 different airlines](https://github.com/andyeske/Airline-Data-Project/blob/main/Input%20Data%20Tables/Airline%20Codes.xlsx) and [36 different aircraft types](https://github.com/andyeske/Airline-Data-Project/blob/main/Input%20Data%20Tables/Aircraft%20Codes.xlsx) in the United States.
-These tools employ publicly available data from the US [Bureau of Transportation Statistics](https://www.transtats.bts.gov/databases.asp?Z1qr_VQ=E&Z1qr_Qr5p=N8vn6v10&f7owrp6_VQF=D) (BTS), and are only meant for educational purposes.
+This open-source repository serves as a continuation of the original [MIT Airline Data Project](https://web.mit.edu/airlinedata/www/default.html) (which ended in 2021), and as such, contains four tools that can be used to compute similar airline industry metrics to those found in the original ADP.
+The first three tools support the analysis of the operational performance, as well as the visualization of market trends and route statistics, of [23 different airlines](https://github.com/andyeske/Airline-Data-Project/blob/main/Input%20Data%20Tables/Airline%20Codes.xlsx) and [36 different aircraft types](https://github.com/andyeske/Airline-Data-Project/blob/main/Input%20Data%20Tables/Aircraft%20Codes.xlsx) in the United States.
+The fourth tool can be used to visualize a variety of aircraft age and ownership metrics across sub-fleets, airlines, or the entire US air transportation system.
+These tools employ publicly available data from the US Department of Transportation (DoT) [Bureau of Transportation Statistics](https://www.transtats.bts.gov/databases.asp?Z1qr_VQ=E&Z1qr_Qr5p=N8vn6v10&f7owrp6_VQF=D) (BTS) and US Federal Aviation Administration (FAA) [Tail Registry](https://registry.faa.gov/aircraftinquiry/search/nnumberinquiry), and are only meant for educational purposes.

 ## Data Analysis Tools